Kapranov/taxgig_2020/apps/chat/README.md

 ## Features roadmap

+- Multiple Rooms support
+- A Websockets server implementation so that we can support web clients
+- A minimal frontend to allow users to subscribe to each room, sending messages and receiving messages
 - As a client I want to create a user so that I can use the chat system
 - As a user I can send a private message to an existing user to that I can talk directly without using an existing room

+## Doing

+## Todo

+- As user I can subscribe to a chat room so that I can receive all the messages sent
+- Everytime a message is sent to that chat room, all the subscribed user get notified about that message

 ## How to use the chat